PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 11:40:49
+Last updated: 2024-04-02 11:42:53
-Random Quote: Don't look back.
-Something might be gaining on you. - Satchel Paige
+Random Quote: No one can make you feel inferior without your consent. - Eleanor Roosevelt